-Deferred input VAT on capital goods represents input VAT on property and equipment that are to be amortized over its useful life or 5 years, whichever is shorter.
+Deferred input VAT on capital goods represents input VAT on property and equipment incurred prior to January 1, 2022 that are to be amortized over its useful life or 5 years, whichever is shorter.

 Other noncurrent assets pertain to deferred expenses expected to be amortized beyond one year from the next reporting period.